planetlabs/planet-client-python/docs/get-started/upgrading.md

 For more information about Session, refer to the [SDK user guide](../../python/sdk-guide/#session).

-# Asynchronous Methods
+## Asynchronous Methods

-With the V1 client, all commumication was synchronous.
+With the V1 client, all communication was synchronous.
 Asynchronous bulk support was provided with the `downloader` module.
 There was no built-in support for polling when an order was ready to download or tracking when an order was downloaded.

 In V2, all `*Client` methods (for example, `DataClient().quick_search`, `OrderClient().create_order`) are asynchronous.
 Any functions that call such methods must include `async` in their definition.
 To invoke asynchronous methods from synchronous code, you can wrap the async method calls in `asyncio.run()`.

 For more details on interacting with the asynchronous portions of the SDK, refer to the [SDK user guide](../../python/sdk-guide/#session).

-# Data API
+## Data API
 The Data API portion of SDK V2 is quite similar to V1, although some filters have been renamed for consistency (also reference the note on imports):

 * `date_range` to `date_range_filter`